Pennsylvania / Clinton County

 What is the housing market like in Crestmont, PA?

-The local housing market is stable, with median home prices at $210,000 and a 4.2% appreciation rate over the past year.
-About 55% of homes are owner-occupied, and rental vacancies remain modest, making it suitable for both buyers and renters.
+The local housing market is strong, with a median home price of $210,000 and an owner-occupied rate of nearly 55%.
+The market has seen a 4.2% appreciation over the past year, and rental vacancy rates remain moderate at 7.1%.
+Crestmont offers a mix of stability and opportunity for both buyers and renters.

 $210,000